Family members to speak on new push to release Menendez brothers from prison

 The new evidence presented in a petition includes a letter written by Erik Menendez that his attorneys say corroborates the allegations that he was sexually abused by his father.

 The brothers have said they killed their parents out of self-defense after enduring a lifetime of physical, emotional and sexual abuse from them.
-Their attorneys argue that because of society's changing views on sexual abuse, that the brothers may not have been convicted of first-degree murder and sentenced to life without parole today.
+Their attorneys argue that because of society's changing views on sexual abuse, that the brothers may not have been convicted of first-degree murder and sentenced to life without parole if the case was heard today.

+Among those set to speak Wednesday are siblings, nephews and nieces of the Menendez parents.

+"Twenty-four all signed a letter saying 'Hey, we want them out as well.'
+That is basically unheard of.
+In my 40 years of practice, I never had... a kind of a failings of victims who have all signed on to say 'Enough is enough, we want them out'," Geragos said.

 The brothers' attorneys said the family believed from the beginning they should have been charged with manslaughter rather than murder.
 Manslaughter was not an option for the jury during the second trial that ultimately led to the brothers' murder conviction, Geragos said.